 The BUFFALO DriveStation USB 3.0 has 4TB of storage space.
 Wow!
 Even for a power PC user, that’s plenty.
 It’s a beautiful drive, with modern style and a glossy shell.
 You can position it in a vertical or horizontal position.

-What if you need to take your data on-the-go?
-Here’s our pick for the best portable external drive.
+What if you need to take your data on the go?
+Here’s our pick for the best portable hard drive.

 HP External Portable USB 3.0 hard drive

 You’ll love the HP External Portable if you need a drive that’s easily transportable.
 It’s only about 4 inches wide and weighs less than 0.5 Ibs.
 You can slip it comfortably into any backpack or even your pocket.
 It’s small, but it’s still durable.

 The shiny aluminum casing protects the components from bumps and bruises.
 You could take this drive across town to a business meeting or across the world on a backpacking trip.
 It’s built to handle transit.